Rash: Senate must thoroughly, thoughtfully vet Hegseth

 “We face the risk of a near-term great-power war, and we are unprepared,” said Bradley Bowman, senior director of the Center on Military and Political Power at the Foundation for Defense of Democracies.
 And this dangerous dynamic comes as the U.S. “confronts the most daunting geostrategic environment right now that we’ve seen since 1945 — and that view is consistent with the explicit assessment and conclusion of the bipartisan, congressionally mandated National Defense Strategy commission.”

-So it is with that vast experience and expertise that he cautions senators soon to consider President-elect Donald Trump’s nomination of Pete Hegseth — a Minnesota native, Iraq and Afghanistan veteran, and Fox News host — to be the nation’s next secretary of defense: “I would want someone who understands the severity of the threats we face, that sees them in the proper historical context.”
+So it is with that vast experience and expertise that he cautions senators soon to consider President-elect Donald Trump’s nomination of Pete Hegseth — a Minnesota native, Iraq and Afghanistan veteran, and Fox News host — to be the nation’s next secretary of defense: “I would want someone who understands the severity of the threats we face, who sees them in the proper historical context.”

 That context is constantly shifting, according to Mara Karlin, the interim director of the Foreign Policy Institute at the Johns Hopkins School of Advanced International Studies.
 Karlin, who served in national security roles for six secretaries of defense, wrote the lead article in Foreign Affair’s November/December issue examining today’s “World of War.”